What is the System Reserved Partition in Disk Management Console

 What is the “System Reserved” Partition?

-When you clean install Windows, if a previously created primary NTFS partition wasn’t specified as the destination, Windows Setup creates a new partition named System Reserved partition containing the booting files, in addition to the partition where Windows will be installed.
-The System Reserved partition size is usually 100MB but can be up to 500MB.
+When you perform a clean install of Windows, if a previously created primary NTFS partition wasn’t specified as the destination, Windows Setup creates a new partition named the System Reserved partition that contains the boot files, in addition to the partition where Windows will be installed.

 system reserved partition disk management

-2. Secondly, it reserves space for the startup files required by BitLocker Drive Encryption and the BitLocker keys.
-The need for the separate System Reserved partition for BitLocker is obvious; as if you want to encrypt your system partition using BitLocker, you won’t have to repartition your system drive to make it possible.With BitLocker drive encryption enabled for the system drive, your system boots to the System Reserved partition (which is unencrypted), uses the BitLocker initialization files to decrypt the system drive and boot Windows.
+The System Reserved partition stores the boot manager & boot configuration data.
+This partition is required to enable BitLocker Drive Encryption.
+With BitLocker drive encryption enabled for the system drive, your system boots to the System Reserved partition (which is unencrypted), uses the BitLocker initialization files to decrypt the system drive, and starts Windows.

-If you assign a drive letter for the hidden partition (via Disk Management → Change Drive Letter and Paths…) and check the directory listing including hidden items, you’ll see these entries:
+If you assign a drive letter for the hidden partition (via Disk Management → Change Drive Letter and Paths…) and check the directory listing, including hidden items, you’ll see these entries:

 Boot\ (Directory)